-Staff understands what the applicant is intending to say, but this policy asks for "the primary focus for the entire community with a higher concentration and greater variety of commercial and entertainment uses in conjunction with community-wide services, civic land uses, employment, and the most intense land uses within the community."
-This request is ancillary to these types of uses and thus, it should come as the activity center starts to develop.
-Since the development of this activity center has not started, staff believes that this request is ahead of the necessary, primary development for it to be supportive to the activity center uses.
+Staff is aware of what the applicant is intending to say, but this policy asks for "the primary focus for the entire community with a higher concentration and greater variety of commercial and entertainment uses in conjunction with community-wide services, civic land uses, employment, and the most intense land uses within the community".
+This request is ancillary to these types of uses and thus, it should come after the activity center is starting to be developed.
+Since the development of this activity center has not started, staff believes that this request is ahead of the necessary primary development for it to be supportive to the activity center uses.